 Professor Mark Stevenson is an epidemiologist and Professor of Urban Transport and Public Health at the University of Melbourne.
 He is a National Health and Medical Research Council (Australia) Fellow, an Honorary Professor in the Peking University Health Science Centre, Chinaand an advisor for injury to the Director General of the World Health Organisation.

 Prof Stevenson has worked on numerous national and international projects that have directly influenced transport policy and worked with both Federal and State Governments in Australia and internationally.
 He has led many research groups and is internationally recognized in the field of transport safety and public health.
-Prof Stevenson is the director of the newly established Urban Design, Transport and Health research hub (see: https://msd.unimelb.edu.au/udth) comprising a cross-disciplinary research team exploring how the effects of urban form and transportation influence the health of residents in cities.
+Prof Stevenson is the director of the newly established Urban Design, “Transport, Health and Urban Design Research Lab (see: https://thud.msd.unimelb.edu.au/) comprising a cross-disciplinary research team exploring how the effects of urban form and transportation influence the health of residents in cities.